(508)885-4848

 Preventative Services

-Fleas can cause problems for pets ranging from minor to life-threatening.
+Flea Prevention and ControlFleas can cause problems for pets ranging from minor to life-threatening.
 Not only can these parasites cause severe itching, irritation, and allergies, but they can also transmit tapeworms and diseases.
 Fleas can infest dogs, cats, ferrets, mice, and rats.
 And fleas don’t just stay on pets; they can bite people, too.
 For more information, contact us or see the flea article in the Pet Health Library on our site.
+You don’t want these blood-sucking parasites on your pet or in your home.
+We can help keep them away or help you get rid of them if they’ve already found their way inside.
+Call us to find out how to eliminate and control fleas or to start your pet on a preventive today.